hellofresh/ansible-sssd-ldap/README.md

         ldap_group_gid_number:
         ldap_group_member:
         ldap_tls_cacert:

+Add certificates from your files directory as you wish.
+Use their name later within the `ldap_tls_cacert` parameter.

     certificates:
       - my_root_ca.crt

-(**Note: you have to put a file with the certificate name inside your files directory, to make the parameters ldap_tls_cacert and certificates work**)

 Options that are listed in `sssd_domain_defaults` will allways be present in `sssd.conf`, other options can be omitted.